 Are you planning to ride your bike and explore the multiway?
 Let those around you know your whereabouts by ensuring your bicycle is equipped with a horn or bell.
 According to Section 83(2) of the Use of Highway and Rules of the Road Regulation states that a person operating a motor vehicle, motor cycle, moped, power bicycle or bicycle shall sound the vehicle’s horn or other audible warning device whenever it is reasonably necessary to warn persons on or approaching the highway in the vicinity of the vehicle.
 So be sure to give your bell a ring when you approach people and remember to wear a helmet on your ride.

-May – Unsightly Properties
+April – Unsightly Properties

 Be a good neighbour – keep your property maintained according to the Leduc Community Standards Bylaw.
-Property owners are to keep lawns timed at or below 10 cm and remove any debris build-up visible from neighbouring locations.
-Unsightly properties often displays signs of neglect with long grass, weeds, derelict vehicles, debris, and some buildings in a state of disrepair.
+Property owners are to keep lawns trimmed at or below 10 cm and remove any debris build-up visible from neighbouring locations.
+Unsightly properties often display signs of neglect with long grass, weeds, derelict vehicles, debris, and some buildings in a state of disrepair.
 Some of these signs of neglect can also pose a crime and fire risk to your home and your neighbours.
 Help keep everyone safe and make Leduc an inviting community to call home with a well-kept property.

-March – Ice Safety
+March – Parking

-January - Abandoned Vehicles
+February – Abandoned Vehicles

 What is an abandoned vehicle?